foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-1.md

 > An SSD is recommended for faster loading times.
 Depending on its speed, an HDD may also negatively impact overall performance.

-If you want to create a new Steam Library on your `C:\` drive but already have your regular Steam installation and its default Steam Library on the same drive, you will need to use LostDragonist's [**Steam Library Setup Tool**](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to create a second Steam Library on that drive (follow the link for instructions).
+If you want to create a new Steam Library on your `C:\` drive but already have your regular Steam installation and its default Steam Library on the same drive, you will need to use LostDragonist's [Steam Library Setup Tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to create a second Steam Library on that drive (follow the link for instructions).

 Otherwise, open the **Settings** in Steam, go to the **Downloads** tab, and click the **Steam Library Folders** button.
 You can choose the drive and folder for your new Steam Library directly through the interface.
 Once set up, the new Steam Library can be selected upon installing a new game.

 ## Reinstalling Skyrim

 Find the game in your library (in the Steam app) and click the big blue INSTALL button.
-Make sure to select a Steam Library outside any UAC-protected folders as the location to install all files to and wait for the game to be fully downloaded before you proceed.
+Make sure to select a Steam Library outside any UAC-protected folders as the location to install all files to and wait for the game to be fully downloaded.

+**Proceed when the download is complete.**

 ### First Test Run